sym900728/react-scaffolding/README.md

 ## Description

-Listing many problems of react project.
+Describing the ecosystem of react project.
+Listing many problems of react project and resolving these problems.

 ### node